 “Disorders that affect the brain have a huge impact on quality of life.
 Epilepsy is a field in which we have good treatments that can profoundly improve a person’s quality of life,” Dr. Altalib says.
 “Our care provides a one-stop shop for veterans with epilepsy.”

-An assistant professor of neurology and of psychiatry at Yale School of Medicine, Dr. Altalib focuses his research on exploring psychiatric comorbidity of neurological disease.
+An associate professor of neurology and of psychiatry at Yale School of Medicine, Dr. Altalib focuses his research on exploring psychiatric comorbidity of neurological disease.
 “Our work has

 shown the important connection between mood, anxiety and seizure control, and how proper treatment can make a huge, positive impact,” he says.